 - 1. Number and extent of rills: None

 - 2. Presence of water flow patterns: None

-- 3. Number and height of erosional pedestals or terracettes: Pedestals are none or rare in areas that are wind scoured.
+- 3. Number and height of erosional pedestals or terracettes: Pedestals are few to common with occurrence due to wind scouring.

-- 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground up to 50-60% - 5.
+- 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ~40-50%. - 5.
 Number of gullies and erosion associated with gullies: None - 6.
-Extent of wind scoured, blowouts and/or depositional areas: Soils derived from aeolian material may develop wind scoured and depositional areas around bases of shrubs. - 7.
-Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer convection storms or rapid snowmelt events.
-Persistent litter (large woody material) will remain in place except during large rainfall events. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values average from 1 to 2 with no canopy cover and 2 to 5 with canopy cover. - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Structure of soil surface is typically weak medium platy structure.
-Soil surface colors are pale browns or grays and soils are typified by ochric epipedon.
-Organic matter of the surface 2 to 3 inches is typically less than to 1.5 percent. - 10.
+Extent of wind scoured, blowouts and/or depositional areas: Slight to moderate wind scouring - 7.
+Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move unsheltered distance during heavy wind.
+Persistent litter (large woody material) will remain in place except during intense summer convection storms. - 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values should be 1 to 3 on the sandy soil textures found on this site.
+(To be field tested.) - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is single grained.
+Soil surface colors are pale browns and soils are typified by an ochric epipedon.
+Organic matter of the surface 2 to 3 inches is typically 1 to 1.5 percent dropping off quickly below. - 10.
 Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., needleand thread, Indian ricegrass]) slow runoff and increase infiltration.
-Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site. - 11.
+Shrub canopy and associated litter break raindrop impact and aid in snow catch. - 11.
 Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.